nicolekozuch/comp170s24/Assignments/Assignment_08/GradingNotes.md

 Notice, also, how in my code, `add` and `substract` have virtually no repeated code.
 Instead there is one principal `add` method and the rest of the `add` and `subtract` methods feed into it.
 This is called *method wrapping* and it's a technique that you too will develop with practice and good design planning.

 The first step towards developing such skills is to *review your code* a few hours after you wrote it.
 That's when you'll start seeing code repeatitions and other inefficiencies that you'll want to address.

+You may now notice similarities between my principal `add` method and methods `multiply` and `divide`.
+Can you find a way to improve my code by eliminating these redundancies?